Tyler Freeman Player Props: Guardians vs. Brewers

-After hitting .286 with three doubles, a walk and four RBI in his past 10 games, Tyler Freeman and the Cleveland Guardians take on the Milwaukee Brewers (who will start Wade Miley) at 7:10 PM ET on Friday.
+On Sunday, Tyler Freeman (.276 batting average in his past 10 games, with three doubles, a walk and four RBI) and the Cleveland Guardians face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-0) against the Athletics.
+He had a hitless showing in his previous game (0-for-3) against the Brewers.

 Tyler Freeman Game Info & Props vs. the Brewers